Security Recommendations

 • Disable any network services not in use.

-• Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users.
+• Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users, or keep disconnected when not in active use.

 • Configure Syslog settings to send logs to an external server (CORE | SCALE).